Eliad-S/AdvancedProgramming/README.md

 ## Features

-- The program is reading reading from a file given as an argument to the program and placed in the directory of the cpp of the running program, and start to interpret it line by line and translate it into flight insructions.
+- The program is reading from a file given as an argument to the program and placed in the directory of the cpp of the running program, and start to interpret it line by line and translate it into flight insructions.

 - while interpret the file, the program will open a new connection with the simulator, the program as a server and the